 Research

-Cosmic Defects
+Cosmic defects

 Unified theories of particle interactions permit stable solutions referred to as "defects."
 If big bang evolution cooled the universe through a phase transition breaking such unified symmetries, then it is possible that cosmological defects were formed.
 These could leave signatures in the form of gravity waves, cosmic microwave background anisotropies, high-energy cosmic rays, etc., thus informing us of details of high-energy physics otherwise inaccessible to experiment.
 We study the evolution and observational effects of cosmic defects such as cosmic strings, superstring networks, and domain walls.